idilmecit/-dilMecit-DSA210/README.md

-# Project Proposal
-Title: Predicting Movie Success Using Metadata and User Ratings
+# 🎬 Predicting Movie Success Using Metadata and User Ratings

-## Motivation
-The movie industry produces a large number of films every year, yet only some achieve high popularity and success.
-Understanding the factors that influence a movie’s success is valuable both from an analytical and business perspective.
-This project aims to explore these factors using real-world data and apply data science techniques to model and predict movie success.

-## Data Source
+## Overview
-The primary dataset used in this project is The Movies Dataset from Kaggle, which contains metadata for over 45,000 movies.
-This dataset includes features such as budget, revenue, genres, release dates, production details, and languages.

-Additionally, the dataset includes user rating data from the MovieLens platform, consisting of millions of ratings.
-These datasets will be combined to enrich the analysis and provide both content-based and user-based perspectives.
+This project analyzes the factors that influence movie success using real-world data.
+The goal is to understand what makes a movie popular and build models to predict its success.

-## Data Characteristics
+## Data
-- Approximately 45,000 movie entries
-- Multiple numerical and categorical features (budget, revenue, genres, etc.)
+- **The Movies Dataset (Kaggle):** ~45,000 movies with metadata (budget, revenue, genres, release date, etc.)
-- Large-scale user rating data (millions of observations)
-- Some missing values and inconsistencies that require preprocessing
+- **MovieLens Dataset:** Millions of user ratings

+These datasets are combined to include both movie features and user preferences.

 ## Methodology
-The project will follow the standard data science pipeline:

-1. Data Collection & Integration
-   - Load and merge metadata and rating datasets

-2. Data Cleaning & Preprocessing
-   - Handle missing values
+- **Data Cleaning:** Handle missing values and outliers
-   - Remove outliers
-   - Convert and process categorical data

-3. Exploratory Data Analysis (EDA)
-   - Analyze relationships between features (e.g., genre vs rating, budget vs revenue)
+- **EDA:** Explore relationships (e.g., budget vs revenue, genre vs rating)
-   - Visualize trends over time

-4. Modeling
-   - Apply machine learning models such as Linear Regression and Random Forest
+- **Modeling:** Apply Linear Regression and Random Forest
+- **Evaluation:** Use RMSE and R² to measure performance

+## Expected Results
-   - Predict movie success based on selected features
+- Identify key factors affecting movie success

-5. Evaluation
-   - Evaluate model performance using appropriate metrics (RMSE, R²)
+- Build a model to predict movie performance

-## Expected Outcomes
+## Limitations
-The project is expected to identify key factors that contribute to movie success and develop a predictive model capable of estimating a movie’s performance based on its metadata.
-Additionally, the project will provide insights into patterns and trends in the movie industry.
+- Missing and noisy data
+- Limited representation of audience behavior

-## Limitations & Future Work
+## Future Work
-The dataset may contain missing or inconsistent values, and some features may not fully capture audience preferences.
-Future work could include incorporating additional datasets (e.g., streaming platform data) or developing recommendation systems.
+- Add more data sources (e.g., streaming platforms)
+- Improve models and feature engineering